 How to Visit Wrightwood, California, in Winter

 When it rains in Los Angeles, it snows somewhere in the mountains.
-Winter rain-storm season doesn’t spare even almost always sunny Southern California.
+The winter rain-storm season doesn’t spare even almost always sunny Southern California.
 This, however, does’t upset the majority of avid beachgoers.
 Quite the opposite, they take it as a perfect time to change the activity and hit the slopes at some favorite winter escapes.
 A winter visit to Wrightwood, California, often tops the list of their snowy excursion.

 Why is Wrightwood Perfect for a Winter Getaway?